pawelsloboda5/pawel-portfolio/README.md

 This project is licensed under the MIT License (Non-Commercial) - see the [LICENSE](LICENSE) file for details.

 **TL;DR**: You can freely use, modify, and distribute this code for personal and educational purposes, but not for commercial use.
-If you use this as a base for your own portfolio, please give appropriate credit.
+If you use this as a base for your own portfolio, just mention my name, email or one of my links in one of your repo's README.md at some point in the doc.

 ## Acknowledgments